Apicoectomy Surgery Houston

 • We Accept Dental & Medical Insurance Plans

-When is Apicoectomy Surgery Necessary?
+When Is Apicoectomy Surgery Necessary?

-Your oral surgeon or dentist may have recommended apicoectomy surgery in Houston to try to save your tooth.
+Your oral surgeon or dentist may have recommended apicoectomy surgery to try to save your tooth.
 To understand more about the procedure or why it is necessary, an appreciation for traditional endodontic (root canal) treatment is helpful.

 When a tooth becomes sensitive or has deep decay, sometimes a root canal is necessary to remove the diseased tissue (blood vessels, connective tissue, and nerves) from the inside of the tooth.
 This tissue lies in a canal in the center of the root.
 During a root canal, an access hole is made in the top of the tooth and small instruments are used to remove this tissue and reshape the often flat or ribbon-shaped canal into a more rounded profile.